 - Press Windows Key + X and then select Device Manager from the list.

 - Now, right-click on your audio device name and click the Update Driver option.

 Check System Configurations

 One of your programs is probably stuck in the system audio settings if you use more than one audio output device (speakers, headphones, AirPods, etc.).
-The Windows sound settings contain a panel with all of your connected audio hardware listed.
-This is where you’ll choose which peripheral is connected.
+The Windows sound settings contain a panel with all your connected audio hardware listed.
+It is where you’ll choose which peripheral is connected.

 After installing a Windows update, your speakers may suddenly become the system’s default.
 If you want to use the chosen audio device as the default output for your computer, you must make it the default.
 Take the following actions to accomplish this: